Non-Asymptotic Analysis of Classical Spectrum Estimators for $L$-mixing Time-series Data with Estimated Means: Introduction

-Similar to our previous paper, \cite{zheng2024nonasymptotic}, we focus on $L$-mixing time-series data. $L$-mixing processes cover many models in time series analysis including most practical cases satisfying the assumptions in \cite{lamperski2023nonasymptotic} (see \cite{zheng2024nonasymptotic}), autoregressive processes, and measurements of uniformly geometrically ergodic Markov chains \cite{gerencser2002new}.
+Similar to our previous paper, \cite{zheng2025non}, we focus on $L$-mixing time-series data. $L$-mixing processes cover many models in time series analysis including most practical cases satisfying the assumptions in \cite{lamperski2023nonasymptotic}, autoregressive processes, and measurements of uniformly geometrically ergodic Markov chains \cite{gerencser2002new}.
 The class of $L$-mixing processes quantifies the decay of dependencies of stochastic processes over time and was first introduced in \cite{gerencser1989class}.
 Other related work uses the theory of $L$-mixing processes to study stochastic optimization algorithms with time-correlated data streams \cite{chau2021stochastic,zheng2022constrained}.
 Time dependencies have also been described by other mixing conditions (see, e.g. \cite{doukhan1994mixing}), but the application of these conditions to spectral analysis is beyond the scope of this paper.

 Our contribution is to obtain non-asymptotic error bounds for Bartlett and Welch estimators for $L$-mixing time-series data with unknown means for both batch and online algorithms.
-In addition to being more general, our error bounds are tighter than our prior bounds obtained in \cite{lamperski2023nonasymptotic,zheng2024nonasymptotic}.
+This work extends the results in \cite{zheng2025non} from zero-mean assumption to the general case that mean is unknown.
+The main results in this work include the case of zero-mean dataset and the error bounds are tighter than the prior bounds obtained in work \cite{lamperski2023nonasymptotic,zheng2025non}.
 In particular, these are the tightest error bounds for the Bartlett and Welch algorithms, whether the mean is known or unknown.
 As is standard \cite{stoica2005spectral}, the batch method centers the data using the sample mean.
 The online method iteratively uses segments of data to estimate the mean and the power spectral density, and is suitable for both streaming data and large data sets.
 This work represents a stepping stone for the non-asymptotic analysis of non-parametric spectral estimation for other less ideal time-dependent data.

+This work unifies and substantially extends the preliminary frameworks introduced in our previous conference paper \cite{zheng2025non} and arXiv preprint \cite{zheng2025non_b}.
+In particular, we synthesize the distinct cases involving both known and unknown means into a cohesive set of unified results.
+Furthermore, due to conference page constraints, our prior works could only offer brief sketches of the proofs for the extensions of $L$-mixing properties.
+To bridge this gap, this article provides the complete, rigorous mathematical proofs omitted in those short-form publications, establishing a definitive theoretical foundation.